Game Show Network: Online gaming

 In the late 1990s and early 2000s, GSN's website at GSN.com offered Flash games based on GSN shows.

 In 2007, Liberty Media acquired the Toronto-based FUN Technologies, operator of the popular online tournament casual game website WorldWinner.
 Following the acquisition, Liberty began to extend the GSN brand into online gaming by rebranding WorldWinner as a GSN service.
 GSN also launched a social gaming app on Facebook, now known as GSN Casino, featuring skill and casino games along with competitive tournaments.
 By October 2010, GSN Casino had over 8 million active users.
 GSN also developed a Wheel of Fortune app for Facebook, released in 2010.

 GSN also published GSN Casino mobile apps, featuring various slot machine and bingo games in 2013, GSN Casino was the 10th highest-grossing app for iPad on the App Store.
 In January 2014, GSN acquired Bitrhymes Inc., developers of the social and mobile games Bingo Bash and Slots Bash, for an undisclosed amount.
 GSN had sued Bitrhymes in November 2013 following its prior offer to acquire the company, arguing that it had attempted to withdraw its offer and accept a different one during GSN's exclusive negotiation period.

 In November 2014, the network announced that a show based on Bingo Bash was in development for Game Show Network's 2015 slate of original programming.

 In October 2021, Sony sold the GSN Games subsidiary to mobile game developer Scopely in a $1 billion cash and stock deal.
 Sony then took a minority stake in Scopely.
+The service was subsequently renamed Royal Lounge Casino in 2026.